MattIPv4/hacktoberfest-data/README.dot.md

 **Our efforts to reduce spam can be seen in our data, with only {{= c(data.PRs.totalSpamPRs) }}
 ({{= p(data.PRs.totalSpamPRs / data.PRs.totalPRs) }}) of pull/merge requests being
-flagged as spam or invalid by maintainers.**
+flagged as spam or invalid by maintainers.** _(Of course, we can only report on what we see in our data here, and do acknowledge that folks may have received spam that wasn't flagged so won't be represented in our reporting)._

 We also took a stronger stance on excluding repositories reported by the community that did not align with our values, mostly repositories encouraging low effort contributions to allow folks to